top of page

 Metabolites (small molecules)

 Not surprisingly, given that I defined large molecules as a cell component, I will also define small molecules, or "metabolites", as a category.
 A metabolite is a substance either generated by or used in metabolism.
-For example, the monomers we've discussed so far--amino acids nucleotides and monosaccharides--are all metabolites.
-In addition, chemical intermediates in the pathways for both synthesizing and breaking down those monomers are also considered metabolites.
+For example, the monomers we've discussed so far--amino acids, nucleotides, and monosaccharides--are all metabolites.
+In addition, chemical intermediates in the pathways for both synthesizing and breaking down those monomers are considered metabolites.

 Comments